adityaaa009/SCOUTANT-the-ultimate-team-builder/README.md

 ## Introduction

-SCOUTANT is an advanced team builder application designed to help you create and manage your dream team efficiently.
-Whether you're forming a sports team, a project team, or any other type of collaboration, SCOUTANT has you covered.
+Scoutant is a specialized platform designed to help Valorant players build and manage teams.
+Whether you're assembling a competitive roster or looking for reliable teammates, Scoutant connects you with agents that match your playstyle, rank, and goals.
+Level up your game with the perfect squad.

 ## Features